Top 10 V8 Supercars drivers

 Jamie Whincup (born 1983) is the only driver who has won seven V8 Supercars championship titles.
 He started his winning streak in 2008, driving Ford Falcon for the Triple Eight Race Engineering.
 In 2009, Jamie repeated the triumph with the latest generation Falcon.
 From 2011 to 2014, Whincup rushed to four more titles driving Triple Eight’s Holden Commodore cars.
 The seventh title came in 2017, at the wheel od the #88 Red Bull Holden VF Commodore.

 At Bathurst 1000 Whincup scored four wins, three in a row from 2006 to 2008, together with Craig Lowndes in the #888 Triple Eight’s Ford.
 The fourth victory came in 2012, alongside Paul Dumbrell with Holden Commodore.
-Whincup is also a record holder with 108 V8 Supercars victories, overtaking Craig Lowndes (105) during the 2017 season.
+Whincup is also a record holder with 113 Supercars victories.

-Lowndes added two more titles (1998 and 1999), both with HRT, but also five more victories at Mount Panorama.
-From 2006 to 2008, he won three times in a row with Jamie Whincup in the Triple Eight’s Ford, in 2010 his partner in the Triple Eight’s Holden was Mark Skaife and finally, in 2015, Lowndes won alongside Steven Richards.
+Lowndes added two more titles (1998 and 1999), both with HRT, but also six more victories at Mount Panorama.
+From 2006 to 2008, he won three times in a row with Jamie Whincup in the Triple Eight’s Ford, in 2010 his partner in the Triple Eight’s Holden was Mark Skaife and finally, in 2015 and 2018, Lowndes won alongside Steven Richards.

 The New Zealander Jim Richards (born 1947) had seven Bathurst victories and four championship titles in his CV.
 First two ATCC titles (1985 and 1987) Richards won driving BMW 635 CSi.
 In 1990, he switched to the legendary Nissan Skyline GT-R and brought two consecutive titles to the Japanese manufacturer.